 There are three main types of blood cancers:

-Myeloma is a type of blood cancer that specifically targets your plasma cells.
+- Myeloma is a cancer of the plasma cells.
 Plasma cells are white blood cells that produce disease- and infection-fighting antibodies in your body.
 Myeloma cells prevent the normal production of antibodies, leaving your body's immune system weakened and susceptible to infection.

 Where Can I Find More Information?